GrantMetric Research Team · Last Reviewed: June 2026 · Sources: Grants.gov · Federal Agency Portals

 Emergency Grants 2026: Hardship and Crisis Funding for Individuals and Nonprofits

 Emergency grants exist at every level — federal disaster assistance, state emergency funds, local community programs, and nonprofit hardship funds.
-The key challenge is knowing where to look and how to access them quickly.
+The landscape is fragmented by design: different crises trigger different programs administered by different agencies.
+This guide maps the primary pathways for individuals facing disaster, eviction, utility shutoff, or sudden hardship, and for nonprofits managing organizational emergencies.

 Emergency Rental Assistance

-Several federal programs function as emergency grants for individuals in crisis:
+Several ongoing federal programs function as emergency assistance for individuals facing sudden hardship outside of a declared disaster:

 Emergency Grants for Nonprofits